erlangMS/html5/seguranca/README.md

      Framework for create a cookie (Beta developer)

-     Include API for recapcha google.
+     Include API for recapcha google (Disabled).

      Service for protect all your routes if user isn't autenticated.

+     Control id user and redirect using file config.json

 In the others versions many other functionalities are include in this securty module like:

-    Auitomatic request for reautenticated user when looged in the same pc

-    Control of IP user

-    Id for register client

-    Create components for login

     Create a component error customizable

-    Crate a dinamically routes based in json.
+    Create a pool of control ports and url external clients authorization

 ## Prerequisites